Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 ZeroDivisionError: Tried to divide by zero flowers.
 ```

-## We Can Rescue Any Raised Exception
+## We Can Handle Any Raised Exception

-Remember, the worst case scenario for any program and programmer is a crash, especially from a raised exception.
+Crashes are annoying.
+Crashes interrupt our work and inconvenience users who run our software.
+But our programs don't run in isolation.
+We run software in a complicated environment, and sometimes things beyond our control go wrong.
+When this happens, crashing is sometimes the best thing to do!

+But there are many cases where we can do something to fix a problematic situation before it becomes a catastrophe.
 What can we do to protect our program from crashes?

-Of course, the first step is to review the logic, and see if there's a way to write it that won't raise errors.
-However, Python also lets us catch raised exceptions before it crashes our program-- and then handle them!
+The first step is to review our logic, and see if there's a way to write it that won't raise errors.
+Additionally, Python lets us catch raised exceptions before they crash our program— and then handle them!

 We use the `try ... except` syntax for this.

 ```python
 try: